Macrometacorp/docs/docs/collections/indexing/ttl-indexes.md

 # TTL (time-to-live) Indexes

-The TTL index type provided by GDN can be used for removing expired documents from a collection.
+The TTL index type provided by GDN can be used to automatically removing expired documents from a collection.

 The TTL index is set up by setting an `expireAfter` value and by selecting a single document attribute which contains a reference point in time.
 For each document, that reference point in time can then be specified as a numeric timestamp (Unix timestamp) or a date string in format `YYYY-MM-DDTHH:MM:SS` with an optional timezone offset.